 The best Chase card for adding authorized user imparts the most value for the least cost.
 In this case, the Chase Sapphire Reserve offers the best long-lasting value for the rice as you’ll enjoy the additional Priority Pass Select membership year after year.
 Priority Pass memberships typically cost $249 a year, which far outweighs the $75 authorized user fee.

-While the Chase Sapphire Preferred® Card doesn’t charge a fee for an additional cardholder, the DoorDash perk only lasts for 12-months.
+While the Chase Sapphire Preferred® Card doesn’t charge a fee for an additional cardholder, it comes with fewer travel credits than Sapphire Reserve.
 This ultimately puts it in the same bucket as the Chase Freedom Unlimited® and Chase Freedom Flex℠ — useful for their ability to earn rewards on authorized user purchases, but not necessarily a value gain.

 The steps you’ll take to add an authorized user are the same regardless of the card you have: